Brazilians in Japan: Brazilian identity in Japan

 Many Brazilians of Japanese descent face discrimination in both Brazil and Japan.
 In Brazil, they are often discriminated against because of their Japanese appearance and heritage; in Japan, they are looked down on because their customs, cultural behavior, and Japanese language proficiency are not up to Japan's native standard.
 In Japan, many Japanese Brazilians suffer prejudice because they do not know how to speak Japanese correctly.
-Despite their Japanese appearance and heritage, many Japanese Brazilians in Japan are culturally very Brazilian, often only speaking Brazilian Portuguese, and are treated as foreigners.
+Despite their Japanese appearance and heritage, many Japanese Brazilians in Japan are culturally very Brazilian, often only speaking Brazilian Portuguese, and treated as foreigners.

 Academic studies report that many Japanese Brazilians felt (and were often treated as) Japanese in Brazil.
 But when they move to Japan, they realize their strong feelings for their Brazilian background.
-In Brazil, many Japanese Brazilians rarely listened to samba or participated in a carnival parade.
+In Brazil, many Japanese Brazilians rarely listened to samba or participated in carnival parades.
 However, once in Japan, Japanese Brazilians often promote carnivals and samba festivities in the Japanese cities to demonstrate their pride in being Brazilian.

 The Brazilian influence in Japan is growing.
 Tokyo has the largest carnival parade outside of Brazil itself.
-Portuguese is the third most spoken foreign language in Japan, after Chinese and Korean, and is among the most studied languages by students in the country.
-In Ōizumi, Gunma, it is estimated that 15% of the population speak Portuguese as their native language.
+Portuguese is the third most spoken foreign language in Japan, after Chinese and Korean, and among the most studied languages by students in the country.
+In Ōizumi, Gunma, it is estimated that 15% of the residents speak Portuguese as their native language.
 Japan has two newspapers in the Portuguese language, besides radio and television stations spoken in that language.
 The Brazilian fashion and Bossa nova music are also popular among Japanese.

 Socioeconomics

 Japanese Brazilians have benefited tremendously from migrating to Brazil.
-An anthropologist known as Takeyuki Tsuda, coined the term "positive minority" to describe Japanese Brazilians' socioeconomic status in Brazil.
-The majority of Brazilians with Japanese descent have a high socioeconomic status despite their inactivity in politics and smaller demographics.
+Anthropologist Takeyuki Tsuda coined the term "positive minority" to describe Japanese Brazilians' socioeconomic status in Brazil.
+The majority of Brazilians with Japanese descent have high socioeconomic status despite their inactivity in politics and smaller demographics.
 They were viewed in Brazil as a “model minority,” meaning that were looked up upon by other Brazilian natives with their good education and middle class economic status.
-When Japanese Brazilians migrated back to Japan, many of them faced a drastic change to their social and ethnic status.
+When Japanese Brazilians migrated back to Japan, many of them faced drastic changes to their social and ethnic status.
 Many Japanese Brazilian immigrants took over jobs that were viewed as low skilled, high labor, and dirty to Japanese society due to an inability to speak fluently in Japanese.
 Despite the negative stigma, many of these blue-collar jobs in Japan provided higher pay than white collar jobs in Brazil.
 This motivated many Japanese Brazilians to migrate back to Japan.